Red Party (Norway)

 The Red Party has 20 county council representatives nationwide and 193 municipal representatives.
 In the 2013 parliamentary election, it was the largest party that failed to win a seat.
 The party entered Parliament in the 2017 election, winning 2.4% of the vote and its first seat ever in the Storting.
 The last time a far-left party had representation in the Storting was when its predecessor party, the Red Electoral Alliance, won a seat in 1993.
-In the 2021 parliamentary election, the party achieved its best result ever, with 4.6% of the vote, securing eight seats in Parliament.
+In the 2025 parliamentary election, the party achieved its best result ever, with 5.3% of the vote, securing nine seats in Parliament.